Free Crochet Pumpkin Pattern

 It is a simplified version of my Original Crochet Amish Puzzle Ball.
 It is only 6 cm high when completed, so makes for a very cute little thingy.
 Yes, I did say cute.
 But in keeping with the Halloween spirit, and if you are moved to do so, you can always embroider a scary face on this little crochet pumpkin.

-- Double knit wool in Orange and Dark Green
+- Double knit or worsted weight yarn (#3 or #4, in other words) in Orange and Dark Green

 - Yarn needle

 The wedges are basic single crochet circles worked in the round.
-To join each round, just start the next round in the first stitch of the previous round.
+They are worked in a spiral, so you do not have to join at the end of each round.
+Just continue around, making the first stitch of each round in the first stitch of the previous round.

 Wedges – make 6 in Orange